Or “Jimmy The Jam Wagon”

 I looked at all sorts of rides.
 I have no interest in new cars.
 They are for a totally different type of consumer and vehicle owner/operator than I am.
 I’m not defined by what type of car I drive, like most people it seems.
 I define what kind of vehicle I drive.
 Meaning I have what suits me and not something that is concerned with superficialities like status, which is usually misleading anyway.
 I see a lot of very expensive vehicles parked at some very trashy houses and by people who believe that leasing or making payments on a certain type of car makes them something they aren’t.
 That’s living in a fantasy world and paying dearly to do so.

 There is also a stratum of cars that belong to Kia, Hyundai, and other Asian and Indian companies that make good cars but I’m not really interested in owning them.
+Except maybe a Genesis which is owned by Hyundai.
+And the Kia Telluride is nice if it’s decked ut. and you shouldn’t EVER buy the base no-frills model of a car.
+You’ll never get any money back out of it.
 I’ve driven a Kia Sorrento, which I was super-impressed with.
 Very nice for the price.
 There are just so many to choose from.
 I’m interested in Teslas, but only the roadsters and P100s.
 The rest are very nice but stylishly not me, still expensive and, what I see as good in some respects and bad in others, very standardized.
 That’s done by smart design, engineering, marketing, and operations.
 I’d love to have a Tesla Roadster and Cybertruck, though.

 For some good, I grew up in a house that resembled a garage more than a human home, so I know a few things about automobiles.
 Not just car parts and tools everywhere, but cars and car manuals, magazines, and anything to do with them wherever you turned.
 My father never outgrew his teenage obsession with them, and after my mother died when I was 14 and he was in his late thirties, there was no one to confine his unfocused interest.
 Our property turned into Sanford and Son auto salvage before my eyes.
 Although I was more of a hostage than a partner.